codurance/site/src/_posts/2020-01-14-fear-driven-development.md

 a recipe for FDD.

 Context is everything, and if I have not done a good enough job of setting this at the start of the post, then you will probably be wondering what I am talking about right now.
+As a reader, did the fact that I switched the format from the previous section throw you?
 Context is delicate, and assuming that you incorrectly framed a piece of information, the recipient(s) of this will now have a broken-context.

 Many of have a broken-context, and some examples are below: